8ta4/blog/drafts/I used Qwen3.5-35B-A3B-Base to mine 1M+ conversational sentences.md

 I [posted](https://old.reddit.com/r/LanguageTechnology/comments/1q3g3tx/looking_for_a_systematically_built_dataset_of/) on r/LanguageTechnology looking for a frequency-ranked dataset for small talk.
 What I wanted was something like test prep for conversation.
 A lot of conversations feel like pattern recognition to me.
 If common sentence patterns can be ranked by likelihood, I can focus on the ones worth preparing for.

-It also seemed useful beyond my own use case.
+It also seemed useful beyond my use case.

 - Phrasebooks are supposed to teach common expressions, but the choice of what goes in them is usually editorial rather than frequency-based.